camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 The returned value of the process/case variable in the expression will be a normal Object and not a [typed value][Typed Value API].
-If you want to use the typed value in your expression you have to get variable from the variable context.
-To following snippet does the same as the above example.
+If you want to use the typed value in your expression, you have to get the variable from the variable context.
+The following snippet does the same as the above example.
 It gets the variable `foo` from the variable context and returns its unwrapped value.